Liposuction | Denver Area

 What to know beforehand

-After the procedure clients can expect to feel mild discomfort, experience bruising and redness as well as swelling.
-There are medications that can be prescribed to help discomfort and swelling usually starts to go down by the end of the first week.
+After the procedure, you can expect to feel mild discomfort, experience bruising and redness, as well as swelling.
+There are medications that can be prescribed to help discomfort, and swelling usually starts to go down by the end of the first week.
 Some degree of swelling may linger for as long as six weeks.

-Upon discharge from recovery you should have the following supplies waiting at home:
+Upon discharge for recovery, you should have the following supplies waiting at home:

 - Pillows to rest on